-- Class Participation: Engagement with class presentations and assignments as well as work performance and ethic in activities and assignments including using Class Civility. - Class Civility: Information, images, and discussion topics may deal with subject matter uncomfortable or offensive to some students.
+- Class Participation: Input in class discussions as well as performance and work ethic in activities and assignments including using Class Civility. - Class Civility: Information, images, and discussion topics may deal with subject matter uncomfortable or offensive to some students.
 Discussions require a calm and open-minded dialogue to consider different points of view.
 Civility and respect will be required at all times.
-There will be zero tolerance for inappropriate behavior. - Be prepared with preliminary work so you can participate fully.
+There will be zero tolerance for inappropriate behavior.

-- Individual behavior and attitude can greatly influence the class mood as a whole.
+- Come to class prepared with preliminary work so you can participate fully when class begins. - Individual behavior and attitude can greatly influence the class mood as a whole.
 Please conduct yourself in a way that promotes the productivity of the entire group. - Academic Honesty: faculty is strongly committed to upholding standards of academic integrity.
 These standards, at the minimum, require that students never present the work of others as their own. - WARNING: Cheating or plagiarism will result in the student receiving a 0 on the assignment for the first offense, second offense you will be dropped from the class.